mjuenema/python-librenmsapi/README.md

 Required inputs must be provided as arguments, optional inputs can be supplied as keyword arguments.

-All methods return a Python dictionary, equivalent to the JSON output shown in the [LibreNMS API](https://docs.librenms.org/API/) documentation.

 Any API calls that result in an error will raise ``librenmsapi.ApiException``.

 ```python